IBSim/VirtualLab/docs/source/examples.rst

 .. note:: The coil power percentages in :numref:`Fig. %s <EM_Thresholding>` are an example only.
 These values will vary drastically depending on such things as the mesh refinement, frequency in the coil etc.

-The attribute *EMThreshold* specifies the fraction of the total coil power that has been selected to use as a 'cut-off'.
+The attribute *Threshold* specifies the fraction of the total coil power that has been selected to use as a 'cut-off'.
 Through testing, it has been found that a value of 0.999 is generally advised for analyses similar to the one in this tutorial.

+*NbProc* dictates how many cpus the solver **ERMES** is entitled to use for each simulation.

 The *RunERMES* flags works similarly to *CreateHTC*.